 Hydrologic modifications will be completed in accordance with CLOMR modifications prior to development of the facility.
 These intermediate conditions will remove the floodplain from the majority of the PERC without increasing peak flood discharges to downstream receiving areas.
 The CLOMR modifications include the removal of numerous impoundments located within the project area, ranging in size from very small to large (Burrito Tank).
 Three new detention basins outside the perimeter of the facility will be constructed in order to prevent run-on to the facility.
-Two of these detention basins are to be located to the north of the site and have been be designed to completely capture the 100-year flood inflows.
+Two of these detention basins are to be located to the north of the site and have been designed to completely capture the 100-year flood flows from Drainage Areas 6 and 7.
+The two basins are referred to as the Northwest and Northeast Detention Basins in the hydrologic model for the CLOMR.
+See Figure 7 and Table 12 in the CLOMR application (Attachment A of this Appendix (III-C.1-A)).
+The two basins and drainage areas can be seen on Drawing III-C.2-3.

 A larger detention basin located west of the property will also intercept flows from the western drainage area and from other areas to the north that currently flow through the project site.
-The basin is designed for temporary detention and attenuation of flows and redirecting them around the project site will link this basin to a series of existing surface water features south of the project site.
+The basin is designed for temporary detention and attenuation of flows from the revised drainage basin.
+A new channel capable of handling the basin outflows and redirecting them around the project site will link this basin to a series of existing surface water features south of the project site.
 These modifications are fully described within the CLOMR Application, which has been reviewed and approved by FEMA.

 Drawing 3 of Appendix III-C.2 shows the regional intermediate topography described within the CLOMR.
 The "drainage areas" (also referred to as "subcatchment areas") that were used for intermediate conditions modeling within the CLOMR are also shown on Drawing 3.
 Drawing 4 shows the intermediate topography of the facility and immediately surrounding area at a smaller scale to provide greater clarity.
-It is noted that the text and Figures 4-6 of the CLOMR Application provide additional information regarding these modifications, as provided Attachment A of this Appendix (III-C.1-A).
+It is noted that the text and Figures 4-6 of the CLOMR Application provide additional information regarding these modifications, as provided in Attachment A of this Appendix (III-C.1-A).